Plumbing Automation Playbook: Paper to Digital in 90 Days featured image

 Sign up for a free trial (ServiceM8 offers 14 days, Tradify offers 14 days).
 Spend the first day adding your 10 most recent customers.
 On day 2, create a job for your next booking and run it entirely through the app: quote, job notes, photos, and invoice.
 By the end of the week, you should have completed 3 to 5 jobs through the app.
 If it feels clunky, push through it.
 The second week is always faster.

-Once your jobs and invoices live in a management app, the next step is connecting them to proper accounting software.
-Xero is the clear choice for UK tradespeople.
-It handles Making Tax Digital (MTD) for VAT, bank feeds from every major UK bank, CIS deductions for subcontractors, and integrates natively with both ServiceM8 and Tradify.
+A few years ago, most small trades businesses did not have their own accounting software.
+Your accountant had the software and you supplied an Excel doc and a bag full of receipts and hoped for the best.
+Technology moved on.
+Xero is the clear choice for UK tradespeople in 2026: it handles Making Tax Digital (MTD) for VAT, bank feeds from every major UK bank, CIS deductions for subcontractors, and integrates natively with both ServiceM8 and Tradify.

 Why Xero Over QuickBooks or Sage?